Ace Eli and Rodger of the Skies

 Ace Eli and Rodger of the Skies is a 1973 American adventure comedy film directed by John Erman from a screenplay by Claudia Salter.
 The film centers on a barnstorming pilot (Cliff Robertson) and his son (Eric Shea) as they fly around the United States in the 1920s, having adventures along the way.
-One of the driving forces behind the production, Robertson was a pilot in real life, although Hollywood stunt pilot Frank Tallman flew most of the aerial scenes.
-The film is most known for being the first feature credit for filmmaker Steven Spielberg, as he is credited for the story.
+One of the driving forces behind the production, Robertson was a real life pilot, although Hollywood stunt pilot Frank Tallman flew most of the aerial scenes.
+The film was the first feature credit for filmmaker Steven Spielberg, who wrote the story.

 Ace Eli and Rodger of the Skies was released in the United States on April 1, 1973, by 20th Century Fox.